 - Builds a good presence in the public.

-In Conclusion… while marketing is essential for your business success you should identify, satisfy, and retain customers and adopts strategies that let you stand ahead of the competitors.
+In Conclusion… while marketing is essential for your business success you should identify, satisfy, and retain customers and adopt strategies that let you stand ahead of the competitors.
 As it is a continuous process, you should be updated and employ new marketing strategies that can chase the change.